realA10001986/Flux-Capacitor/README.md

 ##### &#9654; IP address or hostname of TCD

 If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
-If your TCD is running 2.9.99 or later, you can also enter the TCD's hostname here (eg. 'timecircuits').
+If your TCD is running firmware version 2.9.99 or later, you can also enter the TCD's hostname here instead (eg. 'timecircuits').

 If you connect your FC to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.